lzwjava/lzwjava.github.io/original/2025-07-19-scale-team-en.md

 - Good people help you achieve your mission, while bad people distract you from it.

 - Don't try to change others; it is impossible.
 A person's mindset or worldview is shaped over their entire life.
 Instead, ask yourself, "What is my mission, and how can I attract a great team to achieve it?"

+- Having a good attitude is better than current ability.